HappyStinson/lume-blog/posts/2020-12-31-year-end-review-2020.md

 - Elective units in trimester 4: Music Tech III, and Lyric & Songwriting II
 - Run my first ultra, 100 km ? 🏃‍♂️😜

+Hope you found this interesting.
+Until next time.

 ## tl;dr

 Lucky you, I decided to make a summary at the end.